lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 Avro (or Protocol Buffers) to be the serialization format of choice (and would also use UUID for ids).

-Let's also imagine we need novels into a different topic that will be consumed by other microservices.
+Let's also imagine we need novels into a different topic so that other microservices can solve novel specific problems.

-Initially, the way we define novel is trivial (more than 40K words) but we expect this to change over time so an event-driven microservice that is responsible to extract novels from the `application.books` topic into a `application.novels` topic is a perfect fit.
+Initially, the way we define novel is trivial (> 40K words) but we expect this to change over time so an event-driven microservice that is responsible to extract novels from the `application.books` topic into a `application.novels` topic is a perfect fit.

-Now that (hopefully) the context is clearer and we also have a trivial example to work with, let's look at what Kafka Streams and TypeStream are and how you'd solve such a problem with them.
+Now that (hopefully) the context is clearer and we also have a trivial example to work with, let's look at what Kafka Streams and TypeStream are and how they can solve such a problem.

 ## Kafka Streams